mmistakes/minimal-mistakes/_drafts/2022-07-05-azure-measuring-latency-across-az-and-region.md

 Understanding the latency implications of different network configurations when designing an architecture is **essential**.

-In this blob post I measure the real latency present between deplyed machines in Azure's **West Europe region** in the following configurations:
+In this blob post I measure the real latency present between deployed machines in Azure's **West Europe region** in the following configurations:

 * same vNet, same availability zone, same proximty placement group
 * same vNet, across availability zones